New Made For iPhone Hearing Aids Introduced

 The Beyond app seems to have the usual features that are available with Made For iPhone devices generally.
-You can set geo locations for different sound programms and make changes to how the hearing aids are working on the go.
+You can set geo locations for different sound programs and make changes to how the hearing aids are working on the go.
 However, there also seems to be an element of self fine tuning on the app, whereby users can actually change the frequency response of the hearing aids.
-They are calling this feature the Preference Control and it seems to break down frequencies into three bands, Bass, Middle and Treble.
+They are calling this feature the Preference Control and it seems to break down frequencies into three bands: Bass, Middle and Treble.
 It is interesting to see manufacturers begin to hand over this type of control to users.
 It means that you can have some control over how the hearing aid actually works as you change the settings.

 While Widex has now introduced a 2.4ghz BlueTooth radio to the Beyond for the connection to the smartphone, it has retained both the WidexLink and a telecoil on the hearing devices.
 This is an interesting way to do things and it delivers some real benefits over other Made For iPhone devices.

 Retaining the Widex Link makes sense for several reasons.
 The first being, that it is still without doubt, the single best system available for streaming high quality audio.
 The second is that it will mean that any Widex users who upgrade their devices to the Beyond will still be able to use their Dex accessories.
 Retaining a T-Coil also makes some sense as the T-Coil system is making a huge resurgence in the United States.

 The other benefit of retaining the WidexLink system is that the inter ear abilities of the hearing aids will still work while you are streaming audio to your hearing aids.
 This has to be seen as a good thing as a lot of the best features only work well when there is inter ear communication.